bill-kolokithas/juice-recipes/README.md

   - By elastic's relevance
   - By combining the two above plus some extra boosts & factors
 - Auto complete juice titles with fuzziness using jquery-ui-autocomplete module
-- Search through ingredients & tags using the english analyzer
+- Search through titles, ingredients & tags using the english analyzer
 - Filter by juice color
 - Filter by ingredient using aggregations in the sidebar
 - Combine juice color, ingredient filter, query and sort at the same time
-- Use sessions to uniquely seed the random sorting for each user, keep track of his votes and highlight juice ingredients that matched the query
+- Use sessions to uniquely seed the random sorting for each user, keep track of his votes and highlight juice ingredients & tags that matched the query
-- Sessions auto-expire after a few minutes of not using the site but highlighting also resets when the juice listing changes
+- Sessions auto-expire after a few minutes of not using the site but highlighting also resets when the juice listing changes (visiting any other page than a juice view)
+- Sessions use [redis](https://github.com/roidrage/redis-session-store) for storage in order for the highlighting feature to work, since it was exceeding the 4kb limit of cookies.
+- While highlighting on tags as well is trivial, the cookie limit of 4kb is exceeded.
+We could overcome this limitation using memcached / redis as a cache-store.
 - Custom analyzer using my own [token filter plugin](https://github.com/freestyl3r/elasticsearch-inflections-token-filter) to singularize and only keep whitelisted ingredients in a subfield
 - Identify juice color by using [opencv and scikit-learn's k-means algorithm](http://www.pyimagesearch.com/2014/05/26/opencv-python-k-means-color-clustering/) to find the main color in the picture and then calculate the color difference between juice colors using [delta e equations](http://python-colormath.readthedocs.org/en/latest/delta_e.html) (not yet integrated)